okpoEkpenyong/employees-social-network/README.md

   12. Employees can view a specific gif post.

 The following optional features are also to be implemented:
-  1. Employees can view all articles that belong to a category (tag).
+  1. An Employee can view all articles that belong to a category (tag).
-  2. Employees can flag a comment, article and/or gif as inappropriate.
+  2. An Employee can flag a comment, article and/or gif as inappropriate.
   3. Admin can delete a comment, article and/or gif flagged as inappropriate.

 [![Build Status](https://travis-ci.com/okpoEkpenyong/TeamWork-ISNetwork.svg?branch=master)](https://travis-ci.com/okpoEkpenyong/TeamWork-ISNetwork)